Deepti1206/deepti1206.github.io/docs/index.md

                              teethlost = TEETHLOST, casthma = CASTHMA, mammouse = MAMMOUSE)

 ```
 It is important to look if the data is  bias.
-We will do that by visualizing the city level data
+I will do that by visualizing the city level data
 ```
 str(census)
 census$population_count= as.numeric(census$population_count)